 New Jersey traffic laws

-When driving in New Jersey, it is crucial to be aware of the many traffic laws and fines.
+When driving in New Jersey, a NJMCDirect Website is crucial to be aware of the many traffic laws and fines.
 The state’s roadways are notoriously crowded and change frequently due to construction.
 Passing other vehicles is only allowed under specific circumstances, and you’ll need to obey the speed limit to do so.
 The state has broken marker lines to indicate where passing lanes are.
 Otherwise, you’ll be guilty of a four-point offense.

 Drivers who accumulate excess points, repeat traffic violations, or serious violations are subject to point surcharges imposed by the Motor Vehicle Commission.
 A first-time DUI conviction, for example, can cost a driver a minimum of $500 and an additional $1,000 per year for up to three years.
 Other violations, such as speeding, can also be assessed surcharges, which can add up to hundreds of dollars in additional fines and costs.
 If you are facing such surcharges, it is imperative to consult an attorney immediately.